 Joel’s practice is focused on general commercial litigation with extensive experience in First Amendment/media law, insurance/reinsurance, securities law, and antitrust.
 He frequently appears on behalf of newspapers, broadcasters, journalists, and others on First Amendment issues and other constitutional matters but has just as regularly appeared on behalf of insurance companies in large coverage and reinsurance disputes and leading companies (and their officers and directors) in securities and antitrust actions.
 The National Law Journal has selected Joel to be included on its 2015 "Litigation Trailblazers" list, which recognizes fifty top legal professionals in the United States who have changed the practice of litigation through the use of innovative legal strategies.
 Joel is also ranked among New York's top First Amendment litigators by Chambers USA and is recommended nationally as a leading commercial litigator by The Legal 500.
-Joel is also ranked among New York’s top business litigators.
+Joel is also ranked among New York’s top business litigators by Super Lawyers.

-Joel is currently an Adjunct Professor at Brooklyn Law School, where he teaches a class about Mass Media Law.
+Joel is currently an Adjunct Professor at Brooklyn Law School, where he has taught a class about Mass Media Law.
 He is also an Adjunct Professor at Fordham University School of Law, where he has co-taught a class about Internet Law that focuses on First Amendment, intellectual property, and privacy issues in cyberspace.

 Joel was formerly the Chair of the Media Law Committee for the New York State Bar Association.
 He was also an editor of the American Bar Association’s First Amendment and Media Litigation Committee Newsletter and has been an active member of the New York State Bar Association’s Media Law Committee, the American Bar Association’s First Amendment and Media Litigation Committee, and the Association of the Bar of the City of New York’s Communications and Media Law Committee.
 He was elected to be a member of The American Law Institute in 2007.